Wyoming Cowboys and Cowgirls: Traditions

 Wyoming's school song is Ragtime Cowboy Joe, and the fight song is Fight, Wyoming, Fight!, played by the Western Thunder Marching Band and UW Pep Band.
 In football and basketball, the school song and fight song are sung throughout the game in whole or in part, including when the team runs on the field or court, at timeouts, and after points are scored.

-During football games, a cannon above the north end zone is fired by UW Army ROTC Cadets every time a point is scored.
+During football games, a cannon behind the south end zone is fired by UW Army ROTC Cadets every time a point is scored.
 When the football team runs from the RAC locker room to Jonah Field, each member touches the Steamboat bronze statue for good luck.
 During basketball games, a short riff is played by the drum set and bass players after every point scored.

 The Beer Song is also a long-standing tradition at Wyoming; students will chant "Beer Song" at every home game until the band has performed the song several times.